beartype/beartype/README.rst

    Validate anything with two-line type hints
           designed by you ⇄ built by beartype

-.. # FIXME: Also please add our "`beartype`" discussion as a new FAQ entry.

 When official type hints fail to suffice, design your own PEP-compliant type hints with compact two-line **beartype validators:**